Welcome to Year 4

 Year 4 Essential Information - Summer 2

-Reading: Reading helps children’s learning in a huge number of ways, including improving their vocabulary, developing the quality of their writing and building their comprehension skills.
+Reading: Your child's reading book should travel to and from school with them every day, alongside their green reading record.
+Reading helps children’s learning in a huge number of ways, including improving their vocabulary, developing the quality of their writing and building their comprehension skills.
 We expect children to read at home at least three times per week.
-We ask a parent or carer sign it off in the reading record.
-In Year 4, it is still extremely beneficial for your child to carry out some of their home reading with an adult, either reading aloud, being read to, or a combination of the two.
-This allows for you to discuss the book with your child too which will help boost their comprehension skills.
+We ask that a parent or carer sign this off in the reading record to be checked in school each Monday.

-Times Tables Rock Stars: Continuing to use TTRS to practise their skills regularly at home is a very good idea.
+Times Tables Rock Stars: Using TTRS to practise times tables regularly at home is a very good idea.
 Just a three minute burst every day should see recall speeds continue to improve.

-PE: Our PE days have changed for the summer term and will now be Tuesday afternoons and Friday mornings.
-Appropriate kit (trainers, black trousers/shorts with a white t-shirt and plain black jacket/jumper) must be worn on these days.
+This half term the children will have PE on a Wednesday (Athletics) and a Thursday (Rounders).
+Appropriate kit (trainers, black trousers/shorts with a white t-shirt and plain black jacket/jumper) must be worn on these days please.

 Things to remember:

-• Named, appropriate clothing for the weather should be brought every day – please ensure your child has a coat if rain is forecast or looks likely.
+- Named, appropriate clothing for the weather should be brought every day – please ensure your child has a coat in school every day.
+Gloves and hats may also still be a good idea at this time of year.

 Year 4 Class Blog